su2code/su2code.github.io/_tutorials/multiphysics/TFC_python/TFC_python.md

 ```

 Note that we do not add the source term to the halo nodes, which are used in parallel computing.
 In parallel computing we divide the mesh in parts and each cpu gets a part, which is called a rank.
 The points on the interface between ranks need information from the other side of the interface.
 But this information is computed on another rank and not directly available.
 This is why each rank has halo points, which are copies of the points on the other side of the rank.
 During a synchronisation step, all information in the halo nodes is updated so the local computations on each of the ranks can proceed with the correct information present at the rank boundaries.
 They should not be taken into account in any computation, because they are in fact copies of points that *are* taken into account during the computation.
 For the temperature update, we update all points, including the halo points.
-Because we overwrite the entire enthalpy (and temperature) field, and no other computations are performed on the enthalpy field, the halo points would not get updated and this will lead to incorrect computations of gradients at the rank interface.
+Because we overwrite the entire enthalpy (and temperature) field, and no other computations are performed on the enthalpy field, the halo points would not get updated and not updating them will lead to incorrect computations of gradients at the rank interface.

 ```python
    # for the update of temperature, we need to update also the halo nodes